rahultoppur/datawiza-blog/README.md

 ## Preview
 After learning a bit more about the architecture and benefits of the Datawiza Access Broker, let's see it in action for ourselves.
 In this tutorial, we will use the DAB to enable both SSO and granular access control for a simple Flask application serving static HTML.
 The Identity Provider we will use is Azure Active Directory.
-* Our Flask application will run on `localhost:3001`
+* Our Flask application will run on our local `eth0` local interface.
+In this example, `192.168.0.80:3001`.
 * The DAB will run on `localhost:9772`.
 The traffic to our app will reach the DAB first, and then be proxied to our application.
 * The docker image for both the DAB and sample Flask application will be provided.